Animal Rescue Theatre

 • GET INVOLVED volunteer or foster for local shelters and rescues

-• ASK QUESTIONS all Non-Profit, 501(c)3 Rescue financials and practices should be transparent; social proof is not guaranteed truth (neither are financials because they are self-reported unless they are government-audited but all rescues and municipal shelters should have publicly posted financial data)
+• ASK QUESTIONS all Non-Profit, 501(c)3 Rescue financials and practices should be transparent; social proof is not guaranteed truth (neither are financials because they are self-reported unless they are government-audited but all nonprofit rescues and municipal shelters should have publicly posted financial data or produce it)

 • TRUST YOUR GUT if you get the feeling something is amiss, ask questions; if an animal seems to be acting off, advocate for that animal